September 6, 2012

 Feral cats are the offspring of lost or abandoned pet cats or other feral cats who are not spayed or neutered.
 Females can reproduce two to three times a year, and their kittens, if they survive, will become feral without early contact with people.
 Cats can become pregnant as early as 5 months of age, and the number of cats rapidly increases without intervention by caring people.

 Feral cats typically live in a colony—a group of related cats.
 The colony occupies and defends a specific territory where food (a restaurant dumpster, a person who feeds them) and shelter (beneath a porch, in an abandoned building) are available.
 Since feral cats typically fear strangers, it is likely that people may not realize that feral cats are living nearby because the cats are rarely seen.
+Stray cats tend to be much more visible, and may approach people in search of food or shelter.
+They may join a colony and defend a territory of their own.

 Many don't survive.
 If they do survive, their lives aren't easy without human caretakers.
 Females may become pregnant as young as 5 months of age and may have two to three litters a year.
 Being pregnant so young and so often, and having and nursing kittens, is even more stressful on female cats who are struggling to survive.
 More than half of the kittens are likely to die without human intervention.
 Males who roam and fight to find mates and defend their territories may be injured and transmit diseases to one another through bite wounds.
 Feral cats may find food in a restaurant dumpster or someone may feed them.
 They may find shelter from the elements beneath a porch or in an abandoned building.
 But often they are without ta reliable source of food and adequate shelter.